Environmental protection expenditure

 From Statistics Explained

-This article provides information relating to expenditure that is carried out in the European Union (EU) (and non-member countries) with the purpose of protecting the environment; this covers spending on activities that are directly aimed at the prevention, reduction and elimination of pollution or any other degradation of the environment.
+This article provides information relating to expenditure that is carried out in the European Union (EU) (and some non-member countries) with the purpose of protecting the environment; this covers spending on activities that are directly aimed at the prevention, reduction and elimination of pollution or any other degradation of the environment.

 Clean air, clean water, healthy ecosystems and fertile soils are vital for human life, and it is therefore not surprising to find that environmental protection expenditure plays a prominent role in a wide range of EU policy areas.